LMS-Community/slimserver/HTML/README.txt

-These are HTML 'skins' for SlimServer.
+These are HTML 'skins' for SqueezeCenter.

 They are written using Template Toolkit - http://www.template-toolkit.org/